AdaCore/gnatcoll-core/docs/building.rst

 * Otherwise, recent versions of GNAT include an additional `gnat_util.gpr` project file.
 This project contains the required subset of the sources.
+You must use the same versino of GNAT that GNATColl was released with, otherwise the sources might not be compatible.
   If you have an older version of GNAT, you could also chose to install `gnat_util` independently.

 If neither of the above is satisfied, GNATColl will not include